 Perelman School of Medicine

-Jeffrey Weiser and post-doctoral research Thomas Clarke of the Perelman School of Medicine are cited for their research on microbes.
+Susanne Steinberg of the Perelman School of Medicine is cited for her research on Alzheimer’s risk factors.

 Arthur Caplan of the Perelman School of Medicine contributes his views on scientists being bullied by stem cell clinics.

 Arthur Caplan of the Perelman School of Medicine says, “I think the policy about homosexuality [and blood donations] is not grounded in science but remains grounded in bias.”